 (g) Developing and sponsoring programs related to positive psychology to be presented at APA conventions and other national and regional conventions and conferences;

-(i) Publishing a membership directory to facilitate networking among Section members;
+(i) Post a membership directory online to facilitate networking among Section members;

 (j) Developing for and making available to Section members resources to assist with training and education, research, and practice in positive psychology and career intervention (e.g., videos, classroom aids, books).